Background

 – 12 Air Quality Management Districts (AQMD)

-Thresholds are based on air quality but categories and definitions are not necessarily consistent across districts.
+Thresholds are based on air quality but categories and definitions are not necessarily consistent across that state’s different districts.
 The South Coast Air Quality Management District is often the most stringent.

 Summary

-The definition of a VOC varies depending on the regulation and most definitions are regulation specific.
+The definition of a VOC varies depending on the regulation, and most definitions are regulation-specific.
 Most regulations limit emissions based on product application.
-VOC regulations and thresholds change on a frequent basis so monitoring changes versus product level VOC content is necessary to protect yourself.
-Know what regulation the VOC content is needed for and understand the product application, based on the product labeling, before defining appropriate category and VOC content.
+VOC regulations and thresholds change on a regular basis, so monitoring changes versus product-level VOC content is necessary to protect your company.
+Know what regulation governs VOC content and understand the product application, based on the product labeling, before defining appropriate category and VOC content.

 Online Resources: